 Prenatal and preimplantation genetic diagnoses are available in specialized centers in most HIC.

 Patients with hereditary RB inherit RB1 mutation from a parent and thus the predisposition to RB is transmitted in an autosomal dominant manner.
 However, 75% of predisposed patients do not inherit the mutated RB1 from an affected parent, but might have had a de novo mutation in a parental gamete or post-zygotically.
+Genetic testing needs to be performed in all patients and their families.

 Last update: May 2014